bagotemm/exif-to-csv/README.md

 If the <CSV_FILENAME> already exist, he will be deleted and rewritten.<br>
 #### DIRECTORY_PATH
 If the <DIRECTORY_PATH> is not specified, the script will be applied to the current directory.
+#### --nosubdir
+If the option is present, the script won't go in subdirectories.

 ## License